Lux-AI-Challenge/Lux-Design-S1/specs.md

   - Determine the number of eligible workers (adjacent and have required research level)
   - If there are enough resources left, each eligible worker receives up to the collection rate (or up to their carrying capacity)
   - If there aren't enough resources to give to all workers, the resources distributed are evenly divided between workers (rounded down to the nearest integer).

+[Workers](#Workers) will always receive resources from the North, then West, Center, East, then South directions in that order.

+[Workers](#Workers) cannot mine while on [CityTiles](#CityTiles).
+Instead, if there is at least one Worker on a CityTile, that CityTile will automatically collect adjacent resources at the same rate as a worker each turn and directly convert it all to fuel.
+The collection mechanic for a CityTile is the same as a worker and you can treat a CityTile as an individual Worker collecting resources.

 ## Actions